moveeleven-data/ledgerline/README.md

 ## Business Story

-Ledgerline models the commercial core of **Atlas**, a B2B SaaS company.

-It turns product usage into revenue and margin KPIs.
+Ledgerline models the commercial core of Atlas, a B2B SaaS company that turns product usage into revenue and margin KPIs.

 Customers subscribe to products, get a bundle of included usage, and pay overage once they cross that threshold.

 Atlas offers three core services:
-- **PROD-API** - Lets customers call the Atlas API
+- PROD-API - Lets customers call the Atlas API
-- **PROD-ETL** - Lets customers process data rows
+- PROD-ETL - Lets customers process data rows
-- **PROD-ALRT** - Lets customers send alerts and notifications
+- PROD-ALRT - Lets customers send alerts and notifications

 Pricing is not static.
 Each day, a price book sets the unit rate for each product and plan.

-And, every night, the metering system emits a usage log, a running tally of what customers did.
+Every night, the metering system emits a usage log, a running tally of what customers did.

 > *Customer X made 12,000 API calls on 2025-09-16.*

 > *Customer Y processed 250,000 ETL rows on the same day.*

-Ledgerline transforms that feed into a **star schema**, a daily usage fact table connected to five dimensions.
+Ledgerline transforms that feed into a star schema, a daily usage fact table connected to five dimensions.

 ---